vigneshkrishnamoorthy/dotfiles/README.md

 This is a slightly complicated system.
 - create the files and folders described in the conf file.
 - symbolic link the *mpd.conf* to the location.
+- also create copy at `/etc/mpd.conf`
+    - this is required since on boot-up, MPD idiotically looks it up here
 - run `mpd ~/.config/mpd/mpd.conf`
 - Now run the client of choice
     - to rescan the system: